Religious Education Department Information

 In the current climate of religious confusion and tension in the world we at John Smeaton Academy aim as a department to reflect the reality of what is happening in a world of diverse beliefs and values.
 We also contribute actively to pupils’ Spiritual, Moral, Social and Cultural development.

 We aim to give students the opportunity to focus on the role of religions in encouraging peace and harmony and caring for the poor and the environment, as well as considering the role of religions in reinforcing stereotypes and prejudice around issues such as gender, sexuality, ethnicity and race.
-We also study how certain groups attempt to use religion as a justification for terrorism.

 Students are encouraged to explore their own beliefs and those of others, both religious and non-religious.
 As well as developing social and literacy skills, we aim to foster an attitude of respect and understanding for those around us, both in school and in the community.
 Our teaching style is centred on students being creative, reflective, and respectful.
 We place a huge emphasis on enjoying finding out about the variety of beliefs and values in Britain today.